-162AD.
 Rome is enjoying a period of stability and prosperity.
-The Empire's bounds are increasing, and two sons are born into the imperial succession for the first time in nearly a century.
-But all is not as it appears - cracks are beginning to show.
-The wars have rumbled on too long, and there are whispers of a sickness in the East.
+The Empire's borders are growing, and there are two sons in the imperial succession for the first time in Rome's history.
+But all is not as it appears.
+Cracks are beginning to show.
+Two decades of war have taken their toll, and there are whispers of a sickness in the East.
+The Empire stands on the brink of true disaster, an age of gold giving way to one of iron and rust, a time of reason and strength sliding into hunger and pain.

-One man tried to hold the fracturing state together.
-To Rome, he was their Emperor, their Hercules, their golden gladiator fighting off all foes, their Commodus.
+The decline may yet be halted, though.
+One man tries to hold the fracturing empire together.
+To Rome, he is their emperor, their Hercules, their Commodus.

 Caligula is a monster we all know and love to hate.
 Simon Turney's novel challenges our prejudice and sketches a more understanding view of the Roman emperor . . .
 Turney's version is an entirely plausible take on the sources.
 We pity the boy, even as we deplore the insane violence of the man.
 Caligula is an engrossing new spin on a well-known tale - The Times on Caligula